Is Lyme Disease Curable? What Recovery Can Look Like

 Too many patients with persistent Lyme disease are told, “You’re fine,” when they clearly aren’t.
 Their fatigue, brain fog, joint pain, and autonomic issues are dismissed or misattributed—and the longer that goes on, the more trust in the system erodes.

-But what if we approached persistent Lyme the way we approach other chronic illnesses?
+But what if we approached persistent Lyme disease the way we approach other chronic illnesses?
 With structure.
 With curiosity.
 With a focus on treatable traits.

 -

-Undiagnosed co-infections like Babesia or Bartonella
+Undiagnosed coinfections such as Babesia or Bartonella

 -